Chart Color Schemes

 The employment landscape in Raby shows performance that lags behind national averages across key labour market indicators

-Raby has a skilled workforce with manufacturing and industrial sectors strongly represented.
-The unemployment rate was 4.7% in the past year, with an estimated employment growth of 5.2%.
+Raby has a skilled workforce with strong representation in manufacturing and industrial sectors.
+Its unemployment rate was 4.7% as of September 2025.

-Meanwhile, professional & technical services have limited presence with 5.5% employment compared to the regional average of 11.5%.
-The predominantly residential area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
-In the 12-month period ending June 2025, employment increased by 5.2%, while labour force increased by 5.2%, leaving unemployment broadly flat.
-This compares to Greater Sydney where employment grew by 2.6%, labour force expanded by 2.9%, and unemployment rose by 0.3 percentage points.
-Jobs and Skills Australia's national employment forecasts from Sep-22 suggest that national employment is forecast to expand by 6.6% over five years and 13.7% over ten years.
-Applying these industry-specific projections to Raby's employment mix suggests local employment should increase by 6.3% over five years and 13.1% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Professional & technical services have limited presence, with 5.5% employment compared to 11.5% regionally.
+Employment opportunities locally appear limited as indicated by Census data on working population versus resident population.
+Between September 2024 and September 2025, employment levels increased by 5.7% while unemployment remained broadly flat in Raby, contrasting with Greater Sydney where employment rose by 2.1%.
+State-level data to 25-Nov-25 shows NSW employment contracted by 0.03%, with an unemployment rate of 3.9%, compared to the national rate of 4.3%.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Raby.
+These projections estimate national employment growth at 6.6% over five years and 13.7% over ten years, with industry-specific growth rates varying significantly.
+Applying these projections to Raby's employment mix suggests local employment should increase by 6.3% over five years and 13.1% over ten years, though this is a simple extrapolation for illustrative purposes and does not account for localised population projections.

 Frequently Asked Questions - Employment